Recognised by international standards

 Internationally recognised tool to promote the energy transition

-In 2020, the United Nations Department of Economic and Social Affairs (UN DESA) showcased how the EKOenergy label empowers energy consumers in their SDG Good Practices: A compilation of success stories and lessons learnt in SDG implementation publication.
+In 2020, the United Nations Department of Economic and Social Affairs (UN DESA) showcased how the EKOenergy label empowers energy consumers in their SDG Good Practices: A compilation of success stories and lessons learned in SDG implementation publication.
 EKOenergy is featured on pages 46, 50-52.

 Standards and organisations referring to EKOenergy